-Both inverse psoriasis and jock itch can cause a person to have an itchy and uncomfortable groin, buttocks, or inner thigh area.
+Both inverse psoriasis and jock itch can cause a person to experience itchiness and discomfort in areas like the groin, inner thigh, or armpit.

 Inverse psoriasis is a form of psoriasis that affects the skin folds, including the folds around the genitals.
 Because of the location, people can confuse inverse psoriasis with jock itch or other fungal infections.